janakipande/janakipande.github.io/_pages/work.md

 <h3>Scientists rediscover a rare purple Himalayan flower</h3>

 <p class="work-card-description">
-A rare Himalayan flower documented in Arunachal Pradesh.
+After 158 years, scientists have spotted a rare purple flower they call the Cyananthus hookeri in Arunachal Pradesh.
 </p>

 <a class="read-link" href="https://theprint.in/environment/purple-himalayan-flower-158-years-arunachal-pradesh/2983125/" target="_blank">Read here →</a>